Usernamejwle/process-governor/docs/ui_rule_configurator.md

 ---

-## Opening the Rule Configurator
+## Opening the Rules Configurator

 1. Launch the **Process Governor**.
 2. Click on the application icon <u>in the system tray</u> to open the menu.
-3. Select the **Configure Rules** option to open the rule configurator.
+3. Select the **Configure Rules** option to open the rules configurator.

 ![tray_menu_screenshot.png](images/tray_menu_screenshot.png)

-## Interface of the Rule Configurator
+## Interface of the Rules Configurator

 ![rule_configurator_screenshot.png](images/rule_configurator_screenshot.png)

-The rule configurator interface is a table with several columns:
+The rules configurator interface is a table with several columns:

 - **Process Selector**: Specifies the process name or pattern to match.
   You can use wildcards, including `*` and `?`, to match multiple processes.